np-guard/vpc-network-config-synthesis/README.md

 # vpc-network-config-synthesis

-## About the vpc-network-config-synthesis
+## About vpc-network-config-synthesis
 Tool for automatic synthesis of VPC network configurations, namely Network ACLs and Security Groups.
-The support is in multi-vpc input, but all connectivity must be within the same vpc.
+Multi-vpc input is supported.
+Required connections cannot cross vpc boundaries.

 ## Usage
+Use the `target` flag to specify the type of network resources to generate: whether Network ACLs or Security Groups.

 ### nACLs Generation
 There is an option to generate an nACL for each subnet separately, or to generate a single nACL for all subnets in the same VPC.